microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

         * **Passphrase** : Provide a passphrase or leave it blank for an empty passphrase.
     3. Access the path where the keys are generated.
 The contents of the public key **id_rsa.pub** is required for setting up the environment.

-1. Type **az login** in the command prompt and hit Enter.
+1. Type **az login** in the command prompt and press Enter.
 Authorize your login in the browser.

      1. Type **az ad sp create-for-rbac -n "MySampleApp" --password P2SSWORD** in the command prompt to get the Service Principal Client and Service Principal Client Secret.